Digital renminbi: 2022

 On March 31, 2022, People's Bank of China announced that the testing has been further expanded to six additional regions: Tianjin, Chongqing, Guangzhou, Fuzhou, Xiamen, and six cities in the province of Zhejiang that are hosting the 2022 Asian Games (Hangzhou, Ningbo, Wenzhou, Huzhou, Shaoxing, and Jinhua).
 Another news statement from PBOC shows that the cities of Beijing and Zhangjiakou are also being included on the list of testing after the 2022 Winter Olympics.

 On December 16, 2022, the testing of Digital renminbi has been further expanded into five additional regions: Jinan, Fangchenggang, Nanning, Kunming, and Xishuangbanna.

 2023

 From May 2023, Changshu in the province of Jiangsu started to roll out salary payments in e-CNY for government employees as well as staff at state-owned companies and public institutions.

 On July 11, 2023, Bank of China, China Telecom, and China Unicom announced the joint launch of SIM card-based e-CNY wallets, which allow offline payments using the SIM's NFC function.

 In October 2023, digital yuan was first used in the cross-border crude oil settlement by PetroChina, the listed arm of China National Petroleum Corporation (CNPC).

+2026

+The People’s Bank of China (PBOC) has unveiled The Action Plan for Further Strengthening the Digital Yuan Management Service System and Related Financial Infrastructure Construction (the “Action Plan”) (《关于进一步加强数字人民币管理服务体系和相关金融基础设施建设的行动方案》), which took effect on 1 January 2026.
+The Action Plan lays down a new generation of digital yuan measurement framework, management system, operational mechanism and ecosystem.